Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the second day after admission, the ICU and Internal Medicine doctors consulted and agreed that emergency plasma exchange was needed.
 After only one plasma exchange (US centrifugation method), his condition became more stable, and his inflammatory test results and organ function gradually recovered.

-High risk of death without treatment
+High risk of death if left untreated

 Dr. Trinh Hoang Nguyen said that the bacteria Burkholderia pseudomallei is the cause of Whitmore's disease (Melioidosis).
 In places with good medical resources, where the disease can be detected and treated early, the risk of death is 10%.
 In places where medical conditions are difficult, the risk of death from this disease is more than 40%.
 The US Centers for Disease Control and Prevention (CDC) has listed Whitmore's as a top dangerous disease that causes severe infection, multiple organ necrosis, septic shock, multiple organ failure and death if not treated promptly.